sr-lab/ProfOlaf/README.md

   "venue_rank_list": ["A", "B1"],
   "proxy_key": "MY_PROXY_KEY",
   "initial_file": "seed.txt",
-  "db_path": "./data/database.db"
+  "db_path": "./data/database.db",
+  "csv_path": " ./results/output.csv",
+  "search_method": "google_scholar"
 }
 ```

 > [!NOTE]
-> The proxy key is optional (you can skip it if not required)
+> The proxy key is only required when using google scholar as the search method.
 >
 > Ensure that the initial file, DB path, and CSV path are accessible from your environment

-## Step 1 — Generate Snowball Starting Points
+## Step 0 — Generate Snowball Starting Points

-**`0_generate_snowball_start.py`** reads paper titles from a file, looks them up on Google Scholar (via the `scholarly` library), and writes the resulting initial publications and seen titles into your database for iteration 0 of the snowballing process.
+**`0_generate_snowball_start.py`** reads paper titles from a file, looks them up on a search database(via the `scholarly` library for google scholar or the semantic scholar api for semantic scholar), and writes the resulting initial publications into your database for iteration 0 of the snowballing process.

 ### What it does
 - Loads config from **`search_conf.json`** (created in Step 1).